dreamportdev/Osdev-Notes/05_Scheduling/04_Locks.md

 - `__ATOMIC_ACQUIRE`: Less restrictive, it communicates that operations after this point in the code cannot be reordered to happen before it.
 It allows the reverse though (writes that happened before this may complete after it).
 - `__ATOMIC_RELEASE`: This is the reverse of acquire, this constraint says that any memory operations before this must complete before this point in the code.
 Operations after this point may be reordered before this point however.

 Using these constraints we can be specific enough to achieve what we want while leaving room for the compiler and cpu to optimize for us.
 We won't use it here, but there is another ordering constraint to be aware of: `__ATOMIC_RELAXED`.
-Relaxed ordering is useful when in case a memory operation is deisred to be atomic, but not interact with the memory operations surrounding it.
+Relaxed ordering is useful when in case a memory operation is desired to be atomic, but not interact with the memory operations surrounding it.

 Both of the previously mentioned atomic functions take a pointer to either a `bool` or `char` that's used as the lock variable, and the memory order.
 The `__atomic_test_and_set` function returns the *previous* state of the lock.
 So if it returns true, the lock was already taken.
 A return of falses indicates we successfully took the lock.

-Using our new compiler instrinsics, we can update the `acquire` and `release` functions to look like the following:
+Using our new compiler intrinsics, we can update the `acquire` and `release` functions to look like the following:

 ```c
 void acquire(spinlock_t* lock) {